wreed4/ai-flight-simulator/README.md

+[!NOTE]
+Hey! 👋 Human here!
+This is the only human-generated content in this entire repo.
+Everything else is AI-generated, mostly with Zed AI using Claude Sonnet 3.5 and 3.7.

 # AI-Generated Flight Simulator

 This project is a fully interactive 3D flight simulator built with JavaScript, THREE.js, and WebGL, entirely generated through AI.